lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 Each CSRNG instance corresponds to a unique application interface port, which implements the application interface described here.
 Any hardware peripherals which require complete control of an instance may connect directly to a dedicated interface port.
 Meanwhile peripherals without any special requirements (i.e. personalization strings or non-FIPS-approved, fully-deterministic number sequences) may share access to an instance via the entropy distribution network (EDN) IP.
-The EDN's manage the instantiation and reseeding of CSRNG instances for general use-cases, providing either on-demand or timed-delivery entropy streams to hardware peripherals.
+The EDNs manage the instantiation and reseeding of CSRNG instances for general use-cases, providing either on-demand or timed-delivery entropy streams to hardware peripherals.
 Firmware applications can obtain access to random bit sequences directly through application interface port 0, which is directly mapped to a set of TL-UL registers.

 The total number of application interface ports (for TL-UL, directly attached peripherals or EDN instances) is determined by the `NHwApp` parameter.